 Tax season has begun!
-The IRS can help you find answers to common tax questions, so we’ve consolidated these resources here.
+The IRS can help you find answers to common tax questions, so we’ve consolidated these resources to guide you.

 Note: The information below is about federal taxes and returns for individual taxpayers (including self-employed taxpayers) only and does not include information on business taxes or state income taxes.

-IRS began accepting and processing returns on January 23, 2022, and continues through April 18th, though some taxpayers may continue to file their returns after this date.
+IRS will begin accepting and processing individual tax returns on January 29, 2024, and will continue through the April 15th filing deadline, though some taxpayers may continue to file their returns after this date.

-For individual taxpayers, the deadline is April 18, 2023, a Tuesday.
-That means that any digital filing must be completed by or on this date, and that paper filings sent by mail must be postmarked by or on this date with the correct address and sufficient postage.
+For individual taxpayers, the deadline is April 15, 2024, a Monday.
+That means that any digital filing must be completed by or on this date and that paper filings sent by mail must be postmarked by or on this date with the correct address and sufficient postage.

 Your ID.me login can be helpful during tax season!
 ID.me partners with both public and private sector organizations within the tax industry that can help get you pointed in the right direction.